 Welcome to the Religious Education Department

 The Convent of Jesus and Mary Religious Education Department is an outstanding one [Diocesan Inspection 2014] is at the heart of the school, contributing to the Spiritual and Moral development of students.
 Religious Education is taught at all Key Stages and accounts for 10% of curriculum time for Key Stage 3 and 4.
-In the sixth form students follow a General RE programme where contemporary issues relating to faith are covered, alongside the opportunity to select Theology A Level where students are taught Philosophy and Ethics.
+In the sixth form students follow a General RE programme where contemporary issues relating to faith are covered, alongside the opportunity to select Theology A Level where students are taught Philosophy, Ethics and Christianity

 Ms C Costa –Curriculum Leader RE

 Ms N Maguire - Assistant Curriculum Leader RE

 Ms D Burnaby –Key Stage 3 Co-ordinator

 Students follow “The Way, The Truth and The Life” programme which includes the following topics